ASV Mark III radar: Performance

 The performance of Coastal Command operations was a significant area of operational research throughout the war and the Mark III was repeatedly tested both in its own performance as well as relative measures against other radar systems.
 In its first notable test series, a prototype Mark III was test flown against the high-power Mk.
 IIA and an experimental system working at 50 cm.
 The Mk.
 IIA demonstrated reliable detection a fully surfaced submarine at 14 miles at 1500 ft, 11 miles at 1,000 ft and 7 miles at 500 ft.
 Against a submarine trimmed down so the deck was closer to the waterline, the ranges were 7 miles at 1,500 feet, 6 miles at 1,000 feet and 4 miles at 500 feet.
 Minimum ranges varied from three miles to one mile.

 The prototype Mark III, referred to as 10 cm ASV in the report, turned in much better results.
+Reliable maximum ranges against a fully surfaced submarine were 12 miles at 500 feet and 10 miles at 250 feet, about 50% better than the Mk.
+IIA.
 Large convoys could be detected at ranges of up to 40 miles while flying at an altitude of 500 feet, which meant the ships were well below the radar horizon and the aircraft was invisible to them.
 Other aircraft could be reliably seen at a range of 10 miles and the operator could make some estimate about their direction of travel.
-Reliable maximum ranges against a fully surfaced submarine were 12 miles at 500 feet and 10 miles at 250 feet.
-It was these tests that convinced Coastal Command to choose Mark III as their primary system.
+These tests convinced Coastal Command to choose Mark III as their primary system.

 In November 1944, similar comparisons were carried out between Mark III and Mark VI and then compared to earlier tests of the Mark VII from that August.
 Using Grassholm Island off the coast of Wales as a target, Mk.
 III provided an average detection distance of 23.5 miles, while Mk.
 VI's more powerful signals improved this significantly to 38.5 miles and the Mk.
 VII's weaker 25 kW demonstrated a maximum around 35 miles.
 Mk.
 III was estimated to detect a U-boat from the side at 22 miles, improving to 32 miles for Mk.
 VI and as low as 18 miles for Mk.
 VII.
 The range against end-on targets was 10.5 miles, 20.5 miles and 10 miles, respectively.